 Students are expected to annotate and take notes on their reading.
 This may be done in one of several ways: in the margins of the text itself (if students own the book), on Post-It (sticky) notes, or in a separate notebook.
-Note-taking guidelines are on the following page.
+Guidelines for one method of note-taking follow.
 Students should plan to bring their annotations, notes, and a copy of the summer reading text to our first class meeting.